 Found 20 - 30 results of 59 programs matching keyword " art"

+Throughout history, tattoos have represented conquests, coming of age, religion, spirituality, art, and even punishment.
+Today, tattoos are alive and thriving as a form of personal expression.
+How have modern techniques changed this art form?
+What are best practices in tattoo creation and care?
+Why are tattoos permanent—and when are they not?
+Join us as we "talk tat" with artitsts Suzanne "Fishy" Shifflett and Tanya Wischerath of Modern Electric Tattoo in San Francisco.
 Tsering Wangmo Dhompa is a poet who collects inspiration from the everyday--walking in the city, looking at people, listening to language--as well as from her imagination and memory.
 In this show we explore her process and product.
 Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 A short video created about an iconic exhibit at the Exploratorium, Ned Kahn's Chaotic Pendulum.
 An apparently simple set of pendulums is given an initial twist.
 Intuition says that the resulting motion of this simple system should be, if not simple, at least predictable.
 Intuition doesn't work with this device though, and its motion is an extremely complicated, and somewhat whimsical, twisting and turning that defies the predictive powers of physics.
 This After Dark event, which explored the science behind slowing down, included artist Joe Mangrum, who created a sand mandala on the floor of the museum.
 In this timelapse video, shot over 8 hours, you can see the full arc of the work.

 What are you afraid of?
 Snakes?
 Spiders?
 Heights?
 This After Dark event investigated the psychology and biology of fear, and included Damian Cooksey confronting his fear by demonstrating the sport of highlining far above visitors’ heads.
 This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 For John Edmark, geometry is a foundation for creating beauty.
 Here he explains his interest in unexpected natural phenemona, and how visitors to his kaleidoscopic piece, The Geometron, can turn simple shapes into surprisingly intricate patterns of reflection.
-Tauba Auerbach talks about randomness, the unity of art and science, and the way her Geometry Playground piece uses the beauty of geometry to draw visitors into a zone of comfort with math and their own artistic capabilities.
-Amy Williams, chair of Fashion at San Francisco's California College of Arts encourages the creative spirit of her students through creation of opulent gowns, made in a day with just pattern makers tissue and tape.
-The result is not only an education for students, but also a playful and performative experience in the process of fashion creation.
-Among the highlights of our Geometry Playground event were gravity-defying performances by four aerial artists from TrapezeWorld.